b-konishi/b-konishi/README.md

 ### Hi there 👋

-I'm a researcher on reservoir computing (RC) and synthetic aperture radar interferometry (SAR).
+I'm a researcher on reservoir computing and synthetic aperture radar interferometry.

 My profile is at https://b-konishi.github.io.